Cat Vaccinations in Sutton

 Cat vaccinations courses for kittens consists of two injections.
 As with puppies, kittens will have some protection from their mothers in their bloodstream, which is why a second injection of the vaccine is required to complete immunisation.

 Kitten vaccinations start from 8 weeks of age, with the second vaccine administered three weeks after the first.
-A certificate of vaccination will be provided at the second vaccination appointment.
+A certificate of the vaccination will be provided at the second cat vaccination appointment.

 It is important for annual boosters to be taken to make sure immunity remains effective.

 Panleucopaenia is a virus which is a type of parvovirus.